 Proposed Saraji East Mining Lease Project

 The proponents, BHP Coal Pty Ltd, QCT Mining Pty Ltd, Mitsubishi Development Pty Ltd, QCT Investment Pty Ltd, BHP Queensland Coal Investments Pty Ltd, QCT Resources Pty Ltd and Umal Consolidated Pty Ltd, also known as the BM Alliance Coal Operations Pty Ltd (BMA), on behalf of the Central Queensland Coal Associates (CQCA) Joint Venture, propose to develop a greenfield single-seam underground coal mine development and associated project infrastructure which would involve the extraction of up to seven million tonnes per year (Mt/yr) of metallurgical product coal for the export market over a life of 25 to 30 years.
-The relevant mining tenures are exploration permit for coal (EPC) 837 and EPC 2103, mining lease applications (MLAs) 70459, 70383 and granted mining leases (MLs) 1775, 1782, 1784 and 70142.
-The proposed project would be located approximately 30 kilometres north of Dysart in Central Queensland.
+The relevant mining tenures are exploration permit for coal (EPC) 837 and EPC 2103, mining lease applications (MLAs) 70459, 70383 for Saraji East and granted mining leases (MLs) 1775, 1782, 1784 and 70142 for existing Saraji Mine.
+The proposed project would be located approximately 30 kilometres north of Dysart in Central Queensland within the Isaac Regional Council area.

 The proposed project would consist of: